 CX Bus Route in Las Vegas

-The CX bus route offers stops at both Terminal 1 and Terminal 3.
+The CX bus route picks up at both Terminal 1 and Terminal 3.

 If catching the bus at Terminal 1, you will want to navigate to level zero by taking the escalator down one level at baggage claim and then exit the terminal and cross the street.

-If at Terminal 3, the bus stop is on the departures level which can be found by taking the escalator up one level at baggage claim.
+If you’re in Terminal 3, the bus stop is on the departures level which can be found by taking the escalator up one level at baggage claim.
 Head outside, cross the street and the stop is well marked by RTC signage.

 The bus takes 30-40 minutes to get from the Airport to Fremont Street which is a bit longer than other means of transportation, but not by much.
 If you are in a rush this may not be the best option.
 Note that the CX bus also has a luggage rack, although I found it easier to set it on the floor in front of where I was sitting.

-Route wise, the CX runs down Tropicana to I-15, past the Las Vegas Premium Outlets, and then downtown Las Vegas.
+Route-wise, the CX runs down Flamingo to I-15, past the North Premium Outlets, and then downtown Las Vegas.
 As a visitor, what’s important is you’ll board, ride for a while, and get dropped off on Fremont Street for next to nothing.
 Get off at the 4th and Carson stop and you’ll get off the bus right next to The D.

 Now take the money you saved and blow it at the tables.

 I’m a former software salesman turned Vegas aficionado.
 While the craps table is my preferred habitat, I pull myself away to explore new attractions, shows, restaurants, and outdoor activities around Las Vegas with the intent of sharing my experiences.

 Ultimately, I just want to help folks plan a better trip and save a few bucks in the process.